Are Flueless Gas Fires Safe?

 - We also test every delivery of components “before” they are used, ignoring the manufacturer’s results, to ensure we are 100% confident of the quality before we use them on our fires.

 Need some advice on Flueless Gas Fires and the safety factors?
-Please call us for impartial advice.
-01325-301020.
+Call us for impartial advice: 01325-301020.